beancount/fava/contrib/docker/README.md

    data into a docker instance.
 1. `--env` sets arbitrary environment values in docker instances.
-We will use these values in later sections to hook up automatically generate and refresh Let's Encrypt ssl certificates.
+We will use these values in later sections to hook up automatically generate and refresh Let's Encrypt SSL certificates.
 Without a Let's Encrypt certificate, your oauth2\_proxy cookie will be visible to anyone who can see your network traffic.
 You don't want this.
 1. Everything after the `skippy/oauth2_proxy` are arguments to oauth2\_proxy.